jfcere/ionic-decryption-issue/README.md

 byte[] decrypted = baos.toByteArray();
 ```

-## Why this works
+### Why This Works

 - Ensures AES block alignment automatically
 - Correctly handles PKCS padding
 - Works with any ciphertext size, chunked or continuous
 - Prevents `IllegalBlockSizeException`
-- Compatible across all Android versions Identity-Vault supports
+- Compatible across all supported Android versions

 # Expected Outcome

-After replacing the chunked `cipher.update()` logic with `CipherInputStream`, stored credentials decrypt correctly on Android with no errors, and behavior matches iOS and Web implementations.
+After replacing the chunked `cipher.update()` logic with `CipherInputStream`, stored credentials decrypt correctly on Android without errors, matching iOS and Web behavior.

-## Complete fix in `CryptoData.java`
+# Complete Fix in `CryptoData.java`

-Below is a corrected implementation of `encrypt` and `decrypt` that we tested and fixed the issue using `CipherInputStream` and `CipherOutputStream`, which are safe for CBC and PKCS padding.
+Below is the corrected implementation of the `encrypt` and `decrypt` methods using `CipherInputStream` and `CipherOutputStream` for CBC with PKCS padding.

 ## Corrected `encrypt` method